How to Survive the “Death” of Instagram

 3. Infiltrate circles of friends.

 This works wonders on Twitter, even with the new ads system at play.
 Find your superfans.
 The people that really fuck with your content – like everything, leave comments consistently and tell the world about it.
 Find who their friends are and reel them in.
-If you can get a few people in a circle of friends talking about you, suddenly you’re the centre of attention.
+If you can get a few people in a circle of friends talking about you, suddenly you’re the center of attention.

 Now this is just speculation but I see this is as being integral to future Instagram strategy, especially if you’re doing local marketing.
 We’ll see how it plays out.